Didicas

 Mission Statement:

-Formed in 1980, INTLVRC now has six permanent staff members at this time.
-All of us here at the INTLVRC are dedicated to volcano consulting and conducting volcanic research and forecasting as necessary.
+Formed in 1980, INTLVRC now has four permanent staff members at this time.
+All of us here at the INTLVRC are dedicated to the study of and the accurate forecasting of volcanic eruptions and the research necessary therein.

 INTLVRC is linked to several volcano information centres and volcano observatories around the globe.
 In addition, INTLVRC has several satellite links as well as "Live-Cam" input capability.
 There is a constant stream of data and information being gathered from all parts of the globe from various agencies, volcanic observatories, and the like.
 Data is retrieved primarily through the volcanic network and through other private channels.
-Currently, INTLVRC is monitoring 507 volcanoes about the world every day.
+Once data is received, it is analyzed and recorded and information contained therein is utilized in the various on-going research projects.
+On-site visits are also a part of the on-going research that is being conducted by INTLVRC.
+Each year, at least one or more expeditions to active volcanoes are planned and conducted.
+Trips are made for data gathering, survey and research purposes.
+Currently, INTLVRC is monitoring 502 volcanoes about the world every day.

 Another area of concern here at the INTLVRC is the overall education of the general public and all persons, of all ages, that have and interest in volcanoes and their effects on our good planet earth.
-All interested persons are invited to e-mail us any question relating to certainly volcanoes, but on any geoscience topic and also to request being put on our "Distribution List".
-Please send your questions/requests to us at swvrc@usa.net or intlvrc-swvrc@usa.net and we'll respond quickly and try our best to answer questions submitted.
+All interested persons are invited to e-mail us any question relating to certainly volcanoes, but on any geoscience topic.
+Please send your questions to us at [email protected] or [email protected] and we'll respond quickly and try our best to answer questions submitted.
 We hope to hear from you soon !

 Button (Return To Start Page).